gmtsciencedev/scitq/docs/workflow.md

 - `batch` (mandatory): This is the name of the Batch object, but it is also used to define the batch to which Tasks will belong, the actual batch of the Tasks is `<Workflow name>.<Step batch>`, so as to avoid any collision with a similar Step from another Workflow,
 - `maximum_worker` (mandatory if Workflow `max_step_workers` is unset): this is the maximum number of workers to be allocated for this batch, see the worker recruitment system below,
 - `concurrency` (mandatory if Worfkow `concurrency` is unset): this is the concurrency setting for newly recruited workers,
-- `provider`, `region`, `flavor` (optional, can be set at Workflow level): these are mandatory if new workers should be deployed, if any of these is unset only recycling of currently idle workers will happen if at least `flavor` is set, see worker recruitment below, (`region` defaults now to `'auto'` which enable to use the `PREFERRED_REGION` setting)
+- `provider`, `region`, `flavor` (optional, can be set at Workflow level): these are mandatory if new workers should be deployed, if any of these is unset only recycling of currently idle workers will happen if at least `flavor` is set, see worker recruitment below, (`region` defaults now to `'auto'` which enable to use the `PREFERRED_REGIONS` setting and permit to adapt automatically to another region when a region is depleted of its quota of instances, see [Worker recruitment](#worker-recruitment) below)
 - `prefetch` (optional, default to 0): this is the prefetch setting for newly recruited workers,
 - `rounds` (optional): an another setting that can help with worker recruitment: for instance if you have 100 tasks with a concurrency of 10, you expect 10 rounds if there is only one worker.
 So if you want to be frugal, this setting tells scitq how long you are ready to wait in terms of iterations (useful if there is a variable number of tasks),
 - `tasks_per_worker` (optional): another logic for worker recruitment: in above exemple, you have a concurrency of 10, that is your worker launches ten tasks simultaneously, but in the end, you expect your worker to do 100 tasks (in 10 rounds).
 The following equation should be true: `tasks_per_worker = concurrency * rounds`.
 It's just another way of specifying your expectations.